MattiaSarti/neural-network-in-cpp/README.md

 2. **Create, Train and Validate the Model**

-    TODO(me):  describe evaluation, MSE both as training loss and metric (which is possible as it is differentiable and represent a good metric),describe that next launch script that does everything, describe the hyperparameters that have been set\
+    TODO(me):  describe model, hyperparameters, training and validation, evaluation, MSE both as training loss and metric (which is possible as it is differentiable and represent a good metric),describe that next launch script that does everything, describe the hyperparameters that have been set\

     I did some manual hyperparameter tuning beforehand to know how many layers and neurons in each one could yield good results on a similar dataset exploiting [TensorFlow Playground](https://playground.tensorflow.org/), and [these final settings that I tried](https://playground.tensorflow.org/#activation=relu&batchSize=1&dataset=spiral&regDataset=reg-gauss&learningRate=0.01&regularizationRate=0&noise=0&networkShape=8,8,6,4&seed=0.75558&showTestData=false&discretize=false&percTrainData=70&x=true&y=true&xTimesY=false&xSquared=false&ySquared=false&cosX=false&sinX=false&cosY=false&sinY=false&collectStats=false&problem=classification&initZero=false&hideText=false) convinced me to input such architecture hyperparameters (number of layers and neurons each) to the script execution: